security-alliance/frameworks/src/user-team-security/security-aware-culture.md

 # Security-Aware Culture

-Fostering a security-aware culture within your project is crucial for mitigating security risks and ensuring that all team members understand the importance of security.
-A security-aware culture empowers team members to recognize and respond to security threats effectively.
+Fostering a security-aware culture within your project aims to help mitigating security risks and help team members understand the importance of security.

 ## Strategies for Fostering a Security-Aware Culture